jorop/landscaping-docs/docs/heights.md

 Depending on the [Max Desired Tile Size](#max-desired-tile-size), the tiles for the landscape will be created on the fly.
 In UE5 it is possible to choose [World Partition](#world-partition) and specify the grid size.
 > A tiled landscape can be created from a single file or from multiple files

 The controlling factor is the [Max Desired Tile Size](#max-desired-tile-size).
+Please note: for `World Partition`, a different value will control the single Landscape Size -> see [Settings](settings.md?id=world-partition-max-landscape-size)
 There is only two thing to consider:
 > The file size of a single file can be 2 GB max.
 > Your system memory must keep up with the size of the landscape.
-About 20 GB RAM are needed per 1000 km².
+About 20 GB RAM are needed per 1000 km² (World Partition needs even more).
 This is what Unreal Engine needs.
 The plugin itself does not need much memory.

 ## Options